micaelaneus/strength-as-ccoty/README.md

 2. What astrological sign rules this house in your chart?
 Which of its themes resonate with you?
 3. Which planetary bodies occupy this house, and what do they signify?
 4. Consider how your answers to the previous prompts intersect, and how they influence one another's expression.
 What themes, light or shadowed, draw your attention?
 Trust that tickle of curiosity.
 5. How do you manifest or explore those themes into your life, as practically as possible?
-Challenge yourself to find three ways for each of your most fascintating house-sign-planet combinations.
+Challenge yourself to find three ways for each of your most fascinating house-sign-planet combinations.

 ## TAROT: THE TWELVE HOUSES SPREAD